How to Get a DBA in California: Register a Trade Name 2025

 4. Pay the filing fees

-Want to Save the Hassle and Get Swyft Filings to Handle Your DBA Filing For Free?
+Save the Hassle and Get Bizee to Handle Your Trade Name Filing Free

 • Only pay state filing fees